Moderne Skills: Agent tools to help AI write and run OpenRewrite recipes

 Where AI falters in recipe writing

-Even though OpenRewrite recipes are structured and testable, and we’ve seen that Claude can generate working versions, getting the model to actually produce high-quality, idiomatic output isn’t so straightforward.
+Even though OpenRewrite recipes are structured and testable, and we’ve seen that Claude can generate working versions, getting the model to actually produce high-quality output isn’t so straightforward.
 We saw that Claude Code didn’t follow all of our best practices, and it wasn’t aware of things like scanning recipes or language directives in tests.
 It also struggled with knowing when to use declarative YAML versus imperative Java.

 Anthropic offers a few ways to “teach” Claude: